ViewComponent/view_component/docs/guide/templates.md

 </div>
 ```

-If the parent supports the current variant, the variant will automatically be rendered. `yield :parent` replaces the deprecated `#render_parent` method, which does not respect variants or multiple levels of inheritance.
+If the parent supports the current variant, the variant will automatically be rendered. `yield :parent` replaces the deprecated `#render_parent` method, which doesn't respect variants or multiple levels of inheritance.

 `yield :parent` also works with inline templates: